bradchristie/taminations-flutter/assets/c2/rotate.md

 for each 1/4 in the fraction the caller gives (caller must give a fraction).

-## Snigle Rotate / Reverse Single Rotate
+## Single Rotate / Reverse Single Rotate

 ### Single Rotate 1/4, 1/2, 3/4